Stay Warm and Safe This Winter

 With memories of last year's snow and cold temperatures still lingering, follow these safety tips to prepare your house for the winter and holidays.

-- Holiday cooking: Unattended cooking is the No. 1 cause of kitchen fires.
-Don’t leave the kitchen when you’re frying, grilling, boiling, or broiling food.
+Holiday cooking: Unattended cooking is the number one cause of kitchen fires.
+Don't leave the kitchen when you’re frying, grilling, boiling, or broiling food.
 Keep flammables like oven mitts, towels, or wooden utensils away from your stovetop.